There’s something pretty special about having your best mate marry you.

 One thing comes up again and again.

-Couples spend months planning the reception – but don’t give the same attention to the ceremony itself.
+Couples often spend months planning the reception but give far less attention to the ceremony itself.

-The ceremony is where everything actually begins.
-It sets the tone for the entire day.
+• It sets the tone and atmosphere for the entire day.

 When a Friend-Led Ceremony Does Work